jermeyz/TrainerRoadRefactor/README.md

 Some of the issues I saw

 Duplication of code.  the total calculations and discount logic where duplicated.
-I pulled these out into sperated types that do one thing well instead of many things,  Single Responbility.
+I pulled these out into seperated types that do one thing well instead of many things,  Single Responbility.

 Tight Coupling.
 The code was very tighly coupled.
 Each method to render a receipt contained all the code it needed to do so.
 I created many new types that each have a very specific purpose.